Best Inverse ETFs of 2025 | 41 Top Short & Bear Market ETFs

 A common misconception is that ProShares should also provide 200%, -200% or -100% of index performance over longer periods, such as a week, month or year.
 However, ProShares' returns may be greater than or less than what you'd expect over longer periods.

-The article goes on to explain how & why this happens.
-But the question about how DUG could be up while the price of oil was also up is answered by looking at what comprises DUG -- the Dow Jones U.S. Oil & Gas Index.
+The article goes on to explain how and why this happens.
+But the question about how DUG could be up while the price of oil was also up is answered by looking at what comprises DUG — the Dow Jones U.S. Oil & Gas Index.
 That index "measures the performance of the energy sector of the U.S. equity market.
 Component companies include oil drilling equipment and services, coal, oil companies-major, oil companies-secondary, pipelines, liquid, solid or gaseous fossil fuel producers and service companies."

 Note that the actual price of oil is not mentioned.
 When you look at how that index is constructed you'll see that ExxonMobil Corp.
 (XOM) makes up 28%, Chevron Corp. is 11% and ConocoPhillips is 7%.
 So at least 46% of the index is big oil companies (major integrated oil & gas).
 Then the question is how does the price of oil relate to movements in those oil companies?
 Or more broadly, how do ETFs compare against the underlying over longer periods of time?